StrikerSK/go-grpc/README.md

 This will prepare files required for both server and client to be able to run.

 ### Run
-To run `Task server` please use `go run main.go todo` command.
+To run `Task server` please use `go run main.go task` command.
-To run `Task client` please use `go run main.go todo --mode client` command.
+To run `Task client` please use `go run main.go task --mode client` command.